They Shook Hands : Year One

 Draco's mother turned a most unflattering shade of red.
 "Oh by the stars," she muttered.
 "I've fumbled it now."

 Then she composed herself and smiled, the flush fading from her cheeks, and she offered Harry her hand.
 "Narcissa Malfoy.
 It's a pleasure, Harry."

 Harry shook hands.
+He'd never been properly introduced to so many people before.
 "How do you do, ma'am?"

 "Good afternoon, Harry Potter," said a soft voice, startling him.
 "I rather suspected I'd be seeing you here soon."

 An old man was standing behind the counter, his wide, pale eyes shining like moons through the gloom of the shop.